October 15, 2016

 Signs that they are depressed may be that their appetite is off and they don’t show enthusiasm for a walk.
 A tell-tale sign to look out for is if your dog licks and bites their paws – this can be an attempt to self-soothe when they feel depressed.
 Additionally, if your dog hides a lot and shuns interaction, it’s a concern.

 Some of these signs may just be because your dog is physically feeling under the weather.
-Because we can’t ask them, if behaviors like this persist it’s wise to consult a vet for advice.
+Because we can’t ask them, if behaviours like this persist it’s wise to consult a vet for advice.

 Does Your Dog Have OCD?

 If your dog is doing those same doggy things, like chasing its tail, biting at flies or barking for longer than usual, investigate.
-Disturbing life events and changes in routine can trigger these behaviors.
+Disturbing life events and changes in routine can trigger these behaviours.
 If left unchecked they can worsen, to the point where the dog hurts itself.
 So if your dog is showing signs, speak to a vet to work things out.

 Does Your Dog Have ADHD?